christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 {% endhighlight %}

-Here is an example recipe `my-cookbook.rb` :
+Here is an example recipe `my-cookbook.rb` with commented sections :

 {% highlight ruby %}